ACCEPTING CASES NATIONWIDE

 • Hospital bills related to treatment for the brain tumor or meningioma.

-• Prescription records for Depo-Provera, depo-SubQ Provera, or authorized generics.
+• Prescription records for Depo-Provera, Depo-SubQ Provera, or authorized generics.

 • Doctor’s notes detailing the prescription and administration of Depo-Provera.